A separated, "short" note; 50% note length.

 Who is John Williams?

-This band teacher's binder is blue.
+This band teacher's binder is light purple.

-Who is Mr. Moore?
+Who is Ms. Chance?

 The word used to refer to a phrase of lyrical, connected music.
 Usually lasts multiple measures, or for a whole piece of music.